AntonC9018/Dungeon-Hopper-Docs/docs/decorators.md

 *Activation* as such implies the decorator's method `myDecorator:activate()` getting called.
 Typically, it would have the instance as the first parameter.

 A fair amount of predefined decorators use the **checkApplyCycle** as their activation.
 The idea is straightforward: they would do a pass over their `check` chain and, if it were successful, that is, if it went through all its handlers without getting interrupted, the `do` chain is going to be passed too.
 Otherwise, it wouldn't.
-See *logic.decorators.utils*.
+See [logic.decorators.utils](https://github.com/AntonC9018/Dungeon-Hopper/blob/master/logic/decorators/utils.lua).

 For example, take `Decorators.Attacking`.
 It adds two chains: `getAttack`, which is the `check` (or `get`) chain, and `attack`, which is the `do` chain.